dissemin/dissemin/doc/sphinx/docs.rst

 There are two steps to generate the docs: first, auto-generate the reStructuredText sources of the docs with sphinx-apidoc::

+     # first, make sure you are in an environment where
+     # the requirements are available
+     source .venv/bin/activate
+     # then, invoke sphinx-apidoc via make
      make -B doc